DPP women supporters in Salima defect to MCP - The Maravi Post

 “Joining of these DPP women supporters into MCP, it just show how trustworthy is the general public have in the party.
 This is strong signal to DPP that MCP will come with full force to take power come 2019.

 “Malawians have suffered a lot with a lot of challenges including shortages of drugs in public hospitals, skyrocketing of prices of goods and services coupled with corruption.
-It’s only the MCP that has the solutions to bring back the lost glory”, Kabwila said.
+It’s only the MCP that has the might hand to bring back the lost glory”, Kabwila said.

 One of the DPP defectors disclosed that the decision was made based of poor leadership the party has demonstrated for the past three years it has been in power.
 She further said she believes, it is only the MCP that has the political muscle to turn things around for Malawi.